Can You Paint uPVC windows?

-Now my friends we can paint our uPVC Windows, that’s right, thanks to some guys and girls in lab playing with paint all day us common folks can now paint our uPVC Windows in the same way we would paint our walls, ok so not quite the same way but it has become very very easy to paint uPVC Windows and let face it painting your uPVC is 80% CHEAPER and a lot let messy.
+Now my friends we can paint our uPVC Windows, that’s right, thanks to some guys and girls in lab playing with paint all day us common folks can now paint our uPVC Windows in the same way we would paint our walls, ok so not quite the same way but it has become very very easy to paint uPVC Windows and lets face it painting your uPVC is at least 70% CHEAPER, its faster and a lot less disruption to your home.

 It was back in the 1980s, when uPVC windows first hit the streets, they were the new must have for every home and within a few short years every street up and down the UK had row after row of uPVC windows and doors.
 They looked smart and they required hardly any maintenance.
 However, over time they started to look a little tired and now we have street after street of old look dull uPVC (Thank god for guys in labs) .